The 4 Bottlenecks Appearing in Every $75K–$95K Business (And the Diagnostic That Identifies Which One Is Yours)

 At $50K–$65K, you can sell one core offer and maybe one upsell.

-At $75K–$95K, you’ve added services to capture more clients.
-Now you have 3–5 offers that lack clear differentiation.
-Prospects get confused.
-Confusion kills conversion.
+At $75K–$95K, you’ve added services to capture more clients, and now you’re juggling 3–5 offers that aren’t clearly differentiated.
+Prospects get confused, and that confusion drags conversion down.

 Example from the data: